TABLE OF CONTENTS

 NVIDIA H100 SXM

 The NVIDIA H100 PCIe model will see widespread adoption across a range of mid to large-scale AI teams, showing unprecedented performance in cost-effective PCIe infrastructure.
 Its high availability and approachable total cost of ownership will speed the progress of pioneering AI initiatives.
-We can expect the PCIe H100 in the servers and workstations of numerous innovative companies applying deep learning to advance their industries.
+We can expect the NVIDIA H100 PCIe on-demand in the servers and workstations of numerous innovative companies applying deep learning to advance their industries.

 Meanwhile, leading enterprises are expected to turn to NVIDIA H100 SXM5's extreme scalability, allowing divisions of NVIDIA H100 GPUs tightly interlinked via NVLink and NVSwitch.
 Large-scale businesses will utilise SXM’s 700W TDP in neural architecture search, generative AI, and multimodal perception models.
 To facilitate the diverse range of environments that AI workloads require, NexGen Cloud is building its Supercloud SXM environment offering users dedicated “AI Factories” for large-scale AI training.
 This will allow users to scale and switch between optimised environments in the most efficient way possible.